ara3d/geometry-toolkit/README.md

 ## ⚠️ Warning: Not optimized for use in real-time games

 This library is not optimized.
 It is not intended to be used as-is in real-time games.
-We recommend using it to test and debug geometry algorithms, and build editor tools.

 ## 🔎 Related Work